Shrimp Ceviche Recipe

-I used to wait all year round for our yearly all-inclusive vacation to Mexico to eat ceviche.
+I used to wait all year round for our yearly all-inclusive vacation to eat my fair share of Mexican shrimp ceviche.
 No more.
 Shrimp ceviche recipe is so easy to make at home.
 Once you get over a fear of “eating raw seafood” you will keep making ceviche all summer long.

 What Is Ceviche?

 What is ceviche?
 I will explain in my own words.
 Ceviche is raw seafood “cooked” in lime juice for a few hours.
 Then mixed with traditional flavors like jalapeno, cilantro, red onion, avocado, tomato etc.

 I can guarantee you there are a million variations of a shrimp salsa recipe.
 Ceviche cocktail with clamato juice, hot sauce and ketchup.
 With addition of cucumber or mango.
 And so on.

 For today’s easy shrimp ceviche recipe all you need is shrimp, limes, red onion, tomato, avocado, cilantro, jalapeno, salt and pepper.

 I buy small peeled, deveined and tails off raw shrimp.
 The cheapest.
 You can also add crab and scallops if you happen to have them on hand.

 - Place 1 lb of shrimp in a bowl and cover with warm tap water.
 Let thaw for 10 minutes.

 - Drain and give a gentle squeeze.